-As of January 29, 2018, amounts outstanding under the Second A&R Revolving Credit Facility bear interest at (a) the LIBOR rate plus the applicable interest margin, (b) the daily LIBOR rate plus the applicable interest margin or (c) the base rate plus the applicable interest margin.
+As of January 29, 2018, amounts outstanding under the Second A&R Revolving Credit Facility bear interest at (a) the LIBOR rate plus the applicable interest margin, (b) the daily LIBOR rate plus the applicable interest margin.
 The applicable interest margin varies from 4.00% to 5.00% for LIBOR rate loans and daily LIBOR rate loans and 1.50% to 3.00% for base rate loans and is based on our average daily excess availability under the revolving credit loans under the Second A&R Credit Agreement for the most recently ended calendar quarter, which is an amount equal to (a) the lesser of (i) \$325 million and (ii) the aggregate borrowing base minus (b) the amount of all outstanding borrowings and letter of credit obligations under the revolving credit facility under the Second A&R Credit Agreement, for each day during the applicable period divided by the number of days in such period.

-Amounts outstanding under the Term Loan Facility bear interest at a rate per annum equal to (a) the LIBOR rate plus 7%, increasing to the LIBOR rate plus 8% on the first anniversary of the closing of the Second A&R Credit Agreement and the LIBOR rate plus 9% on the second anniversary of the closing of the Second A&R Credit Agreement and thereafter or (b) the base rate plus 5.5%, increasing to the base rate plus 6.5% on the first anniversary of the closing of the Second A&R Credit Agreement and to the base rate plus 7.5% on the second anniversary of the closing of the Second A&R Credit Agreement and thereafter.
+Amounts outstanding under the Term Loan Facility bear interest at a rate per annum equal to (a) the LIBOR rate plus 7%, increasing to the LIBOR rate plus 8% on the first anniversary of the closing of the Second A&R Credit Agreement and the LIBOR rate plus 9% on the second anniversary of the closing of the Second A&R Credit Agreement and thereafter or (b) the base rate plus 5.5%, increasing to the base rate plus 6.5% on the first anniversary of the closing of the Second A&R Credit Agreement and the second anniversary of the second A&R Credit Agreement and the closing of the Second A&R Credit Agreement and the first anniversary of the closing of the Second A&R Credit Agreement and to the base rate plus 7.5% on the second anniversary of the closing of the Second A&R Credit Agreement and thereafter.

 We are required to repay the outstanding principal balance of the Term Loan Facility in the amount of \$25 million on March 31, 2018, \$125 million on March 31, 2019, \$75 million on March 31, 2020 and the outstanding balance on December 31, 2020.
-Additionally, loans under the Second A&R Credit Agreement may be prepaid, in whole or in part, at our option, in minimum principal amounts of (a) \$1.0 million or increments of \$1.0 million in excess thereof, with respect to a base rate loan under the Second A&R Revolving Credit Facility, (b) \$5.0 million or increments of \$1.0 million in excess thereof, with respect to a LIBOR rate loan or a daily LIBOR rate loan under the Second A&R Revolving Credit Facility, and (c) \$5.0 million or increments of \$1.0 million in excess thereof, with respect to the Term Loan Facility.
+Additionally, loans under the Second A&R Credit Agreement may be prepaid, in whole or in part, at our option, in minimum principal amounts of

+(a) \$1.0 million or increments of \$1.0 million in excess thereof, with respect to a base rate loan under the Second A&R Revolving Credit Facility, (b) \$5.0 million or increments of \$1.0 million in excess thereof, with respect to a LIBOR rate loan or a daily LIBOR rate loan under the Second A&R Revolving Credit Facility, and (c) \$5.0 million or increments of \$1.0 million in excess thereof, with respect to the Term Loan Facility.
 Loans under the Second A&R Credit Agreement must be repaid with the net cash proceeds of certain asset sales, insurance and condemnation events, certain debt and equity issuances and certain cash dividends received from our subsidiaries.
 We may permanently reduce the revolving credit commitment at any time, in whole or in part, without premium or penalty, in a minimum aggregate principal amount of not less than \$3.0 million or increments of \$1.0 million in excess thereof.